 Does this make sense?
 Does it seem right to others?

-#20 Updated by Daniel Jones 9 months ago
+#20 Updated by Daniel Jones about 1 year ago

 This ended up being more or less a total rebuild of the front-end, because of how I had coded the JS before to take advantage of the design only allowing one new account input at a time.

 Here's the commits - something weird happened with git for me so I ended up pushing the CSS/JS and the PHP in two separate commits:

 #23 Updated by Daniel Jones 11 months ago

 Sorry about that - this commit should fix it: https://github.com/cuny-academic-commons/cac/commit/fbadf89b94b195b57a5d7b9d1d063a724c170bbc

 #24 Updated by Boone Gorges 11 months ago

 - Target version changed from 1.12 to 1.11.2